 Ginawaydaganuc - Strengthening Our Connections

-Ginawaydaganuc is a project hosted by Plenty Canada that consists of twelve ongoing workshops held at Plenty Canada once per month in accordance with the seasons.
-The workshops will teach Algonquin arts and culture, led by members of Algonquin 2 and a few other Indigenous knowledge keepers.
-Workshops will be led and closed with ceremony.
+The Ginawaydaganuc project consists of twelve ongoing workshops held at Plenty Canada once per month in accordance with the seasons.
+Ginawaydaganuc is the Algonquin way of saying, "we are all connected", which is a large part of the Algonquin worldview that this project will help foster and strengthen.
+The workshops will teach Algonquin arts and culture, led by Barry Sarazin, Chuck Commanda, and Larry McDermott and a few other Indigenous knowledge keepers.
+Workshops will open and close with ceremony and bring all peoples together.

 The workshops will also coincide with the building of an Algonquin-style birch bark canoe by master canoe builder Chuck Commanda.